Fran Miller, Ph.D. ©

 While we are working on building a clear and strong sense of who you are, we can also tackle other issues and topics in therapy.
 But once you have accomplished a clear and strong sense of self, then you will have a secure and positive foundation, and you will be able to go forward in your life with security, confidence, and assurance.
 These are qualities to appreciate and enjoy, and are worth spending the necessary time to accomplish.

-As I have quoted at the top of my website, Robert Aitken, a Zen Master and my own previous Zen teacher, has written:
+At the very top of my own website, HeartMind.com, I have quoted Robert Aitken, a Zen Master and my own previous Zen teacher.
+He wrote:

 He didn’t say, “one of your tasks”.
 He said, “Your task”.
 This is your first, primary, and most important task.
-I look forward to working with you on developing that precious, sacred nature, and helping it to flower.
+I hope that you will value and spend time on developing your precious, sacred nature, and help it to flower.